vectordotdev/vector/website/docs/reference/sinks/influxdb_metrics.md

 #### retry_attempts

 The maximum number of retries to make for failed requests.
+The default, for all intents and purposes, represents an infinite number of retries.

  See [Retry Policy](#retry-policy) for more info.